 The need for public housing in Kingston is increasing, as is the amount and type of assistance needed.
 KHA enjoys 100% occupancy, indicating a high demand for managed affordable housing in the city.
 Demand for these managed units exceeds the available supply.
 Turnover among residents of public housing is also relatively low.
-It should be noted that the information provided in the tables above represent only those tenants in federal public housing or the federal tenant based voucher program, and therefore does not provide a full description of the entire tenant base.
-KHA's tenant base includes 162 households in Federal public housing, 190 households in State public housing, 34 households through the Low Income Housing Tax Credit (LIHTC), and 95 households through the former 236 program and project-based Section 8 housing.

 There are 37 accessible housing units managed by the Kingston Public Housing Authority.
 Modifications to units average approximately \$25,000 to \$30,000 per unit at a time when public dollars for such capital investment is in decline.
 Though there is an increasing need for accessible unit, in many of the units, significant structural barriers exist to allow for accessibility retrofitting.
 Table 24 above identifies 156 families in Public Housing requesting accessibility features, suggesting demand far exceeds available units.
-However, KHA believes this number is much lower; more like 10 families, suggesting available units currenlty meet the demand.